AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here we can see 2 information, first, the expectation 'throw an Error', second, a file(AirportSpec.js), a line(44) and a number of character(61) to look at.

-Another thing interesting to notice is that if I refresh the page I get different error.
+Another thing interesting to notice is that if I refresh the page I get different errors.
 This means that the errors varies, so I can already think about our programme, that the is a random weather,  and that may be the cause of the variation in the errors.

 ![Jasmine 2 failures Airport challenge](readme_images/Jasmine-2-failures-Airport-challenge.png)